msoos/cav2025/README.md

 virtualbox does NOT emulate instructions the underlying CPU does not have.
 It's not an emulator, it's a hypervisor.

-You MUST give at least 64GB of memory and 6 CPU cores to the system.
+You MUST give at least 64GB of memory and 6 CPU cores to the system if you even partially wish to recreate the results.
 This MUST be done via VirtualBox manager -> click on the VM -> settings -> system -> processor and memory.
-If you fail to to this, things will fail to properly if you want to re-create results.
+If you fail to to this, things will fail in case you want to re-create results.

 Unfortunately, our experiments require a lot of CPU power, and each instance also requires at least 9GB of memory.
-Even so, we will restrict d4, gpmc and SharpSAT-TD to use 9GM of memory instead of the 45GB as per the paper experiments.
+Even so, we will restrict d4, gpmc and SharpSAT-TD to use 9GB of memory instead of the 45GB as per the paper experiments.
 We will explain this choice later -- but suffice to say, unless you are willing to wait for 21 days, and have a machine with 1TB of memory and 22 cores, these restrictions are necessary.

 # Logging in
 The user is vboxuser, the hostnamer is vbox, the password is "debian".
 The root password is also "debian".
 You can "su" to root, and then you can install things, if you like.

 If you wish to, you can SSH into the system, ssh server is started at startup.
-It's in a NAT, so simply add a NAT redirect, e.g. Host IP 127.0.0.1, Host port 2222 to Guest IP 10.0.2.15 and port 22.
+It's in a NAT, so simply add a NAT redirect, e.g. Host IP 127.0.0.1, Host port 2222 to Guest IP 10.0.2.15 (replace with the IP your vboxmanager provides) and port 22.
 Then on your host, you can ssh into the VM using `ssh -p 2222 vbox@127.0.0.1`

 There is no NEED to ssh in.
-I find it easier, but you can just use the graphical user interface, if you like, run a terminal, etc.
+I find it easier, but you can just use the graphical user interface, if you like, run a terminal, etc. To view the graphs, though, you likely want to log in normally, not via ssh.

 # Obtaining and building the counters
 Ganak is pre-built, build instructions later.
 The other counters (d4, gpmc,